Are You Bilingual?

 - Preparation to work in health and legal settings

-You will need to successfully complete an application before registering for the program.
+You will need to complete an application to be accepted into the program.
 The application includes a background information form and a written entrance exam to test proficiency in English and Spanish.
 Applying is free.

-If you are accepted into the program, you will be sent a link to register and pay for classes.
+If you are accepted into the program, you will be notified when classes open for registration.

 Each course is usually 16 weeks long (self paced, with weekly deadlines) and each course is offered 1-2 times per year.
 Courses start in January, May and September.